 -

 Use a thesaurus carefully.
-While a thesaurus can be a helpful tool, it's important to consider the specific nuances of each antonym and choose the one that best fits your context.
+While a thesaurus can be a helpful tool, make sure to consider the specific nuances of each antonym and choose the one that best fits your context.

 -